enzowritescode/gh-dep-hunter/README.md

 # GitHub Dependency Hunter

-This repository offers a solution for detecting specific dependencies in `package-lock.json` files, such as the indicators of compromise (IoCs) related to supply chain attacks like Shai Hulud.
+This tool offers a solution for scanning `package-lock.json` and `go.sum` files to detect dependencies that may be associated with supply chain attacks, such as those seen in incidents like Shai Hulud.

 ## Prerequisites